jyi/fangelix/README.md

 ## Installation ##

 The installation steps can be identified with the provided [Dockerfile](https://github.com/jyi/fangelix/edit/master/Dockerfile).
+A Docker container can also be obtained as follows:

+    docker pull jayyi/fangelix:2021-Nov-09

 ## Running FAngelix ##